cyclonePort · Weather Surveillance Instrumentation

 Wind direction is operationally critical on construction sites for two distinct reasons: crane safety and airborne hazard management.

 Crane operations are particularly sensitive to wind direction because crosswinds — perpendicular to the direction of a lift — create load sway that can cause the load to strike personnel, structures, or the crane itself.
-OSHA’s crane safety regulations require on-site wind monitoring; many crane manufacturers specify shutdown thresholds in terms of both speed and direction relative to the lift operation.
+Many crane manufacturers specify shutdown thresholds in terms of both speed and direction relative to the lift operation.
 A cyclonePort station gives the crane operator real-time knowledge of not just how fast the wind is blowing but from which direction — allowing the operator to orient lifts to minimize crosswind exposure and to detect directional shifts that change the crosswind geometry mid-lift.

 For airborne hazards — concrete dust, silica, welding fumes, chemical vapors — wind direction determines which workers and which areas of the site are in the downwind exposure zone at any given time. cyclonePort’s directional wind data allows safety managers to dynamically position workers upwind of dust and fume sources and to issue targeted warnings when direction shifts to place previously safe zones into the exposure path.